*This article was updated in August 2021.*

 Charge bargains are the most common type.
-In this case, the defendant pleads guilty to a lesser charge, and the prosecutor agrees to dismiss greater charges.
+The defendant pleads guilty to a lesser charge in this case, and the prosecutor agrees to dismiss greater charges.
 For example, the defendant could agree to plead guilty to manslaughter instead of murder charges.

-A sentence bargain allows a defendant to plead guilty to the same charge, but receive a lighter sentence in return.
-These bargains must be approved by a judge, and the judge can deny the sentencing agreement.
+A sentence bargain allows a defendant to plead guilty to the same charge but receives a lighter sentence in return.
+A judge must approve these bargains, and the judge can deny the sentencing agreement.
 Most jurisdictions do not allow sentence bargains unless they are for minor crimes because most jurisdictions have mandatory sentences that cannot be “bargained” with.

 Consult with a Defense Attorney Before Accepting Any Deals

-If you have been approached by the prosecution for a plea bargain, speak with a criminal defense attorney like Mark S. Rubinstein, P.C.
+If the prosecution has approached you for a plea bargain, speak with a criminal defense attorney like Mark S. Rubinstein, P.C.